joshpodl/ETL-project/README.md

 # ETL-project

-## Proposal
+## Context

 Education and housing are closely related in our socio economic life.
-In this project, we will extract data on those fields from three different resources: Ohio Tax Information, Census API on Social (DP02), Economic(DP03), and Housing(DP04) Characteristics of Ohio (state:39) Counties (88 total), and Greatschools.org.
+In this project, we extracted data on those fields from three different resources: Ohio Tax Information, Census API on Social (DP02), Economic(DP03), and Housing(DP04) Characteristics of Ohio (state:39) Counties (88 total), and Greatschools.org.
 The gathered data will then be cleaned and transformed into a PostgreSQL database.

 ## Data Cleanup & Analysis